marianmeres/dtokit/README.md

 Built by a mass of highly-evolved neural connections (Claude) under the loose supervision of a mass of slightly-less-evolved neural connections ([@marianmeres](https://github.com/marianmeres)).
 The human contributed the big ideas, mass caffeine consumption, and a frankly heroic number of "no, not like that" prompts.
 The AI did the actual typing.
 We make a great team—one of us just happens to be better at remembering semicolons.

-Also, thanks to [Lukas Votypka](https://github.com/lukas-votypka) for initial idea.
+Also, thanks to [Lukas Votypka](https://github.com/lukas-votypka) for the initial idea.

 ## The Problem